dandi/s3-log-extraction/README.md

 ## Submit line decoding errors

 Please email line decoding errors collected from your local config file (located in `~/.dandi_s3_log_parser/errors`) to the core maintainer before raising issues or submitting PRs contributing them as examples, to more easily correct any aspects that might require anonymization.

+## Notes

+Throughout the codebase, various processes are referred to in the following ways:

+- parallelized: The process can be run in parallel across multiple workers, which increases throughput.
+- interruptible: The process can be safely interrupted (`ctrl+C` or `pkill`) with only a very low chance of causing corruption.
+For parallelized interruption you may have to either `pkill` the main dispatch process or spam `ctrl+C` multiple times.
+- resumable: The process can be resumed from the last checkpoint without losing any progress.
+It can also be run fresh at different times, such as on a CRON cycle, and it will only interact with unprocessed data.